Preparation

 Drink water and arrive well-hydrated.

-Wear the right clothing
+Wear appropriate clothing

 Choose loose, comfortable clothing that: